 This part is easy.
 Your Medicare Part A coverage is renewed automatically from year to year.
 You do not have to do a thing!

-Braden Insurance Is Here to Make Sure You Understand Your Coverage
+We're Here to Make Sure You Understand Your Medicare Coverage

 Medicare Part A is an extremely beneficial thing to have.
 When you are injured or ill, the last thing you need to worry about is how you are going to pay for all of your medical care.
 That’s where Medicare Part A comes into play.